nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Exploration

-Led by rare savants of Egarian lore, the Rogue Trader’s mission must enter or even tear apart the hive-ruins of an Egarian world in search of the shards, sheets, and artefacts valued by the Cold Trade.
+Led by rare savants of Egarian lore, the Rogue Trader's mission must enter or even tear apart the hive-ruins of an Egarian world in search of the shards, sheets, and artefacts valued by the Cold Trade.
 This is dangerous toil, wherein explorers are under threat of becoming lost forever in the crumbling hive-mazes, or crushed and sliced apart by falling shards.
 Expeditions past have vanished utterly upon these worlds, leaving only deserted camps behind them, and no one knows what has become of such unfortunate souls.
 Something preys upon those who come here; that much is certain.

 ## Establish a Trade Route